 - I want you to imagine I give you enough pizza dough to make a decent six-inch pizza.
-[Use your average total sleep time (TST) instead of six here.] - Now, imagine I ask you to spread that dough over a ten-inch pizza pan.
-[Use your average time in bed (TIB) here.] - What do you think that pizza would look like?
+[Use the patient's average total sleep time (TST) instead of six here.] - Now, imagine I ask you to spread that dough over a ten-inch pizza pan.
+[Use the patient's average time in bed (TIB) here.] - What do you think that pizza would look like?
 It is going to be thin in spots, thick in others, and have some holes in it.
 It is not a good-quality pizza.
-This sounds a lot like your sleep, doesn't it? - Like pizza dough, to get you back on track, we need to roll up your sleep into one solid piece and gradually stretch the sleep over longer periods of time.
+This sounds a lot like your sleep, doesn't it?

+Like pizza dough, to get you back on track, we need to roll up your sleep into one solid piece and gradually stretch the sleep over longer periods of time.
+[Show patient figure]